vishnuravi/FHIRQuestionnaireTester/README.md

 # FHIR Questionnaire Tester

-A native iOS app for testing FHIR Questionnaire JSON files built using the Phoenix Survey Builder](https://stanfordbdhg.github.io/phoenix/) and [ResearchKitOnFHIR](https://github.com/StanfordBDHG/ResearchKitOnFHIR).
+A native iOS app for testing FHIR Questionnaire JSON files built using the [Phoenix Survey Builder](https://stanfordbdhg.github.io/phoenix/) and [ResearchKitOnFHIR](https://github.com/StanfordBDHG/ResearchKitOnFHIR).
 Using these tools, the app automatically handles the conversion between FHIR Questionnaire format and [ResearchKit](https://github.com/ResearchKit/ResearchKit)'s native survey format.

 ## What it does

 This app allows you to:
 - Load [FHIR Questionnaire](https://hl7.org/fhir/questionnaire.html) JSON files from your device
 - Present them as interactive surveys using ResearchKit
-- Generate and view [FHIR QuestionnaireResponse](https://hl7.org/fhir/questionnaireresponse.html) JSON output
+- Generate, view, and export [FHIR QuestionnaireResponse](https://hl7.org/fhir/questionnaireresponse.html) JSON output

 ## Requirements